tomaskovacik/arduino/libraries/F-6188/README.md

 # supported functions #

-begin(uint32_t baudrate) - parameter baudrate is communication speed between MCU and arduino, default 9600
+<p style='color:lightbrown'>begin(uint32_t baudrate)</p> - parameter baudrate is communication speed between MCU and arduino, default 9600

 sendData(String cmd) - construct string of AT+cmd and send it to serial port